 How to get to Las Bachas beach?

-- Flights to the Galapagos Islands: The first thing to do is to take a flight to the Galapagos Islands from the mainland of the Seymour airport (also known as Baltra airport), which is on a small island near Santa Cruz.
+- Flights to the Galapagos Islands: The first step is to take a flight to the Galapagos Islands from mainland Ecuador.
+Most international flights arrive at the Seymour Airport (also known as Baltra Airport), located on a small island near Santa Cruz.

-- Transfer from the airport to Puerto Ayora: You will need to take a short boat ride to the Santa Cruz Island.
-Once in Santa Cruz, there is a ground transportation service that will take you from the dock to Puerto Ayora, the main city and tourist center of the island.
+- Transfer from the airport to Puerto Ayora: You will need to take a short boat ride to Santa Cruz Island.
+Once in Santa Cruz, a land transportation service will take you from the dock to Puerto Ayora, the main city and tourist hub of the island.

 - Transportation from Puerto Ayora to Playa Las Bachas: From Puerto Ayora you must hire a daily tour to North Seymour Island.

-As a recommendation, for explore the Galapagos Islands, tourists choose to book a cruise that includes in its itinerary (depending on the purpose of the trip), several islands, this allows the organization of the cruise to know the Galapagos without missing any detail and with all the amenities on board.
+As a recommendation, to explore the Galapagos Islands, tourists often choose to book a cruise that includes multiple islands in its itinerary (depending on the purpose of the trip).
+This allows travelers to experience the Galapagos without missing any details while enjoying all the comforts on board.

 Weather at Las Bachas beach

-Climate in the Galapagos Islands is subtropical, with two main seasons: the rainy season and the dry season.
-Although the climate can vary, here is an idea:
+The climate in the Galapagos Islands is subtropical, with two main seasons: the rainy season and the dry season.
+Although the weather may vary, here’s an idea of what to expect.

 - Rainy season (January to June): During these months, you are more likely to experience occasional rainfall, resulting in a greener, more lush landscape.